Update Waiting Process Instance Design

 These design changes can affect workflow steps that have already been completed or are in progress.

-Let's examine the example of the workflow process below.
+Let's examine the workflow example below.

-On the process instance page, select the “sleeping” instance, then click the Utils > Update > Design menu option to apply the design changes.
+On the process instance page, select the “sleeping” instance, then click “Utils > Update > Design” to apply the design changes.

-You can also apply the design changes on the Render Instance page.
-Select the Utils > Update > Design menu option.
+Also, apply the design changes to the Render Instance page.
+Select “Utils > Update > Design”.

-You can render the process instance to view the design changes.
+Render the process instance to view the design changes.

 Design changes are recorded in the process instance's history log.
-Select the process instance, then click the Utils > History menu option.
+Select the process instance, then click “Utils > History”.